 Polishing is a separate mechanical process which is performed prior to the electrolyte bath of the anodizing.
 The polished shiny appearance on the surface of aluminum is created by buffing or mechanically polishing of the aluminum surface.
 Polishing the surface will remove minor scratches, die lines, and marks that can be present on the aluminum surface.
 It will also brighten the aluminum and can provide a mirror-like finish.
 Anodizing the surface will protect the bright polished appearance with a clear or even a colored finish.

 Brushing is also a separate mechanical process that is performed prior to the anodizing process.
 The aluminum material is passed under an abrasive belt to give a coarse, directional and uniform appearance.
-After the brushing process is performed the material can then be anodized in clear finishes or color finishes to the desired result.
+After the brushing process is performed the material can then be anodized in clear finishes or color finishes to the desired result of the satin anodized aluminum.

 What are the Benefits of Anodizing Aluminum?